ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 reaction = false
 +++

+In February, [Arc Institute](https://arcinstitute.org/) released [Evo 2](https://arcinstitute.org/tools/evo), a DNA foundation model trained on genomes from all domains of life.
+According to Arc, this represents the largest training effort in computational biology to date, with novel architectural advances to handle genomic sequences.

+Over the past few decades, synthetic biologists have dreamed of programming cells as easily as we program computers: creating bacteria that clean up pollution, crops that thrive in extreme environments, or therapies that target disease at the genetic level.
+Traditionally, this has required painstaking manual design and years of trial and error.
+Evo 2 represents a potential leap forward: what if we could generate entirely new genomes [in silico](https://en.wikipedia.org/wiki/In_silico), rapidly and at scale?

+Over the past few days, I got curious about Evo 2, initially because of the application of a non-Transformer architecture and the nuances of modeling on genomic data.
+Quickly, I found myself diving through Wikipedia and Deep Research reports to understand the biological concepts and the technical details of Evo 2.
+This blog post is an attempt to distill my understanding of Evo 2 into a single post.
+My goal is by the end you'll understand (1) why genomic sequence modeling can't simply rely on off-the-shelf Transformers, (2) how Evo 2 can be useful in today's biological workflows and (3) how Evo 2 and similar genomic foundation models may evolve in the future.

+# What is Evo 2?

 ![Evo 2 Cover](/evo2/cover.png)

-***What if designing new life was as easy as using ChatGPT?***

-Imagine designing enzymes that break down waste, tweaking crops to grow in harsher climates, or exploring genetic modifications that make cells more resilient to disease.
-For the last 25 years, synthetic biologists have painstakingly designed genomes manually, but what if the barrier to creating a novel genome dropped to 0?

-# Overview

-Earlier this year, Arc Institute released [Evo 2](https://arcinstitute.org/tools/evo), a DNA foundation model trained on genomes across all domains of life from bacteria to animals to humans that aims to start the transition towards that world.
-In this post, I’ll attempt to explain the architecture behind Evo 2, what it’s useful for and the purpose of large genomic models fall is within biology.

 Unlike modern LLMs, which are optimized for the constraints of natural language, Evo 2 is tailored to genomic sequences.
-Genomic modeling is a *radically* different domain than language modeling.
+Genomic modeling is different domain than language modeling.
 From a low-entropy vocabulary to complex long-range token dependencies between tokens that are up to 1M tokens apart and single-token precision for clinical accuracy, Evo 2’s constraints are quite specific to genomes.

 Evo 2 is a successor to [Evo](https://arcinstitute.org/news/blog/evo), which was the first large genomic language model released by Arc back in early 2024.
 Evo showed that large, long-context genomic DNA foundation models could viably generate “realistic” genomic sequences.
 But, Evo only focused on prokaryotes, and didn’t generalize well to human genomes.
 To accurately predict animal and human genomic sequences, Evo 2 modifies both the training data set to include eukaryotic genomes and the architecture of Evo to work for the larger eukaryotic genomes.

-Evo 2 was trained on over 2,000 H100 GPUs for several months, putting the estimated cost of the run at close to $10M, which is likely the largest training effort in biology.
+Evo 2, according to Arc, was trained on over 2,000 H100 GPUs for several months, putting the estimated cost of the run at ~$10M.
 With Evo 2, you can:

-- Generate genuinely novel genetic sequences across both eukaryotes and prokaryotes that exhibit high fitness.
-It also predicts the functional impact of specific variants, such as BRCA1 mutations linked to increased breast cancer risk.
+- Generate novel genetic sequences across both eukaryotes and prokaryotes that exhibit high fitness.
+- Predict the functional impact of specific genetic variants, such as BRCA1 mutations linked to increased breast cancer risk.
 - Improve sequence‐fitness predictions at inference time: giving the model more compute resources during inference leads to better genomic‐fitness estimates, similar to how test‐time scaling boosts reasoning performance in LLMs.
 - Handle up to 1 million base pairs of context when generating sequences.
-- Leverage mechanistic interpretability to reveal that Evo 2 “learned” many core biological features solely from raw genomic data.
+- Leverage mechanistic interpretability to see what Evo 2 “learned” from raw genomic data.

-But how does Evo 2 *actually* work?
-Sure, with larger dataset size, model size and compute, [you expect large models to get better](https://arxiv.org/abs/2001.08361).
-But, what’s the *secret sauce*?
+These capabilities are impressive, but how does Evo 2 *really* work?
+Sure, by increasing the dataset size, model size or compute, [you expect language models to get better](https://arxiv.org/abs/2001.08361).
+What makes Evo 2 specifically suited for genomics?

-By the end of this post, if you have a basic grasp of biology and some familiarity with recent advances in machine learning, you’ll understand (1) why genomic sequence modeling can’t simply rely on off-the-shelf Transformers, (2) how Evo 2 can be practically useful in biological workflows and (3) why biology is such a fascinating domain to model on.

 # Quick Primer

-To make sure that you don’t get overwhelmed by the breadth of biological knowledge in Evo 2 and spend several hours split-screening with o3 (like I did), I’ve distilled some basic biology concepts relevant for understanding Evo 2, that include both the data that Evo 2 is modeled on, and some terms for the tasks that Evo 2 is applied to.
+To make sure that you don’t get overwhelmed by the breadth of biological knowledge in Evo 2 and spend several hours asking o3 questions (like I did), I’ve distilled some basic biology concepts relevant for understanding Evo 2.
+These include both the data that Evo 2 is modeled on, and some terms for the tasks that Evo 2 is applied to.
+If you're already familiar with these concepts, feel free to skip to the [Training & Architecture](#training-architecture) section.

 ## Genome Modeling